Jahazielvaz/fcc-jsbasics-practice-page/ReadMe.txt

 Today I have learned about destructuring multi dimensional objects.
 That's exactly what I was wondering how to do.
 I also found out that you can destructure  nested objects using bracket notation.
 I still don't know if there is a way to include multiple properties, inside one variable with the Destructuring.
 You can also destructure arrays, by using one of the var keywords followed by an array containing the variables you wish to create, and then, by either equaling the content inside the array you wish to destructure, or the name of the array you wish to destructure.
 I've been messing with this and I'm also recapping some of the stuff I previously learned so I don't forget it

+Going along with the destructuring theme, you can actually use the rest operator to store the remainder of the array you're destructuring.